Ajqx255/Deploying-Filebeat-and-Metricbeat/README.md

 - _Which URL do you navigate to in order to check that the ELK server is running?
 - You take the public ip of your webserver ex: http://xx.xx.xx.xx:xxxx and see if you can access your server

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._ ansible-playbook (filename) to run the playbook ansible-playbook (filename) --list-hosts ansible-playbook (filename) --list-tasks ansible-playbook (filename) -C or --check ansible-playbook -h
+Here are specific commands you will need to run to download the playbook, update the files, etc._ ansible-playbook (filename) to run the playbook, ansible-playbook (filename) --list-hosts, ansible-playbook (filename) --list-tasks, ansible-playbook (filename) -C or --check, ansible-playbook -h